You thought you were being a BOSS and hired help to outsource your content marketing… but it hasn’t gone exactly as you thought it would.

 - craft your brand voice style guide together

-- and create a clear workflow with take-and-tweak SOPs
+- and even create a clear workflow with take-and-tweak SOPs

-If you want to clean up your content production, save tons of time and money with your team, and craft content that makes more sales, click the big red button below to book a free consultation with me.
-I will look behind the curtain at your business and find 2-3 marketing and outsourcing opportunities you’ve never thought of before and coach you through implementing them.
+If you want to clean up your content production, save tons of time and money with your team, and craft content that makes more sales, click here to learn more.